Locations:

 Symptoms and Causes

-Your body is constantly making new cells to replace old or damaged ones that die off.
-Sometimes, the cells don’t die off as expected.
+Your body constantly makes new cells to replace old or damaged ones that die off.
+For a neoplasm to form, the cells don’t die off as expected.
 Or, new cells grow and multiply faster than they should.
-The cells start to pile up, forming a tumor.
+The cells accumulate, causing the tumor to grow.

 Advertisement